jsfuentes/Code-Cheatsheet/Bash/git.md

 ## Rebase

-- only rebase commits you have locally
+- try to only rebase commits you have locally
 - could also rebase all your branch commits to occur at end of current master to avoid a merge commit

 `git rebase master`, rebases current branch to master one